bhavjitChauhan/khan-api/README.md

 ### [Khan API Library](https://github.com/bhavjitChauhan/khan-api/)

-Since version [0.6.0](https://github.com/bhavjitChauhan/khan-api/releases/tag/v0.6.0), the library will seemlessly fall back to using the safelist if any query is outdated.
+Since version [0.6.0](https://github.com/bhavjitChauhan/khan-api/releases/tag/v0.6.0), the library will seamlessly fall back to using the safelist if any query is outdated.

 ### Manual